Kappa Sigma Kappa: Merger symbolism

+Chapters

+Inactive chapters and institutions are noted in italics.

-Several chapters were noted by the Baird's Archive as forming post-merger with the support of the remaining chapters of ΚΣΚ.
+Several chapters were noted by the Archive as forming post-merger with the support of the remaining chapters of ΚΣΚ.
 This was the "third iteration" of the fraternity.
 These are listed separately, below.

 Third incarnation (1962–1992)

 Seven active chapters of the former Kappa Sigma Kappa fraternity were not accepted by Theta Xi in the 1962 merger because they were located at unaccredited schools.
 Although their national organization had merged and was now a part of Theta Xi, these seven chapters formed a new national structure and continued to use the Kappa Sigma Kappa name.
 In turn, they began approving new chapters of Kappa Sigma Kappa on more campuses, often at community colleges.
 During the late 1970s, the national organization dissolved but the Pennsylvania Alpha chapter remained active until 1992.

-Chapter list
+Chapters

 Chapters held over into the third iteration of the Kappa Sigma Kappa or created after the merger, include the following.
-Those that merged or withdrew into another national organization are noted in bold, those that were dormant at the late-'s dissolution of the national fraternity are noted in italics.
+Inactive institutions and chapters are in italics.